ICARION-Project/ICARION/docs/CONFIG_GUIDE.md

 ```

 **Benefits:**
-- ✅ Define once, use multiple times
+- ✅ Define once per domain, use multiple times within that domain
 - ✅ Self-documenting (named waveforms)
-- ✅ Change waveform in one place → updates all references
+- ✅ Change waveform in one place → updates all references in that domain
 - ✅ No copy-paste errors
+- ✅ Domain-scoped isolation (different domains can have different waveforms with same name)

 **Syntax:**
 - Waveform reference: `"@waveform_id"`
 - Must start with `@` symbol
-- ID must exist in `waveforms` library
+- ID must exist in that domain's `fields.waveforms` library

 #### ValueOrWaveform Pattern